Client and addressees

 The client and first addressee of our work is the German Bundestag.

-According to §56a of the Procedural Rules of the German Bundestag, the Committee on Research, Technology, Space and Technology Assessment (ABFTA) is responsible for political steering in the newly elected Parliament.
+According to §56a of the Procedural Rules of the German Bundestag, the Committee on Research, Technology, Space and Technology Assessment is responsible for political steering in the newly elected Parliament.
 During each legislative period, the committee establishes a permanent TA rapporteurs group comprising one member from each parliamentary party in the Bundestag.
 This group prepares all committee decisions, such as the work programme and acceptance of work results, in regular consultation with TAB.
 The Committee's secretariat facilitätes communication between TAB and the bodies and members of the German Bundestag.

 »Technology Assessment is more important than ever before [...]
 The great challenges of our time can only be managed by dialog between politics and science.«